Zenas-law-group/delta/README.md

 4. To give to others what we would like them to give to us
 5. To clarify the truth, the way and life
 6. To beautify the world and search love
+7. To worship God

+Many parts of our lifes are based on the economics and this portfolio should free us, to be able to consacrate our lifes to the most important ...